Skip to content

 Meditation asks your mind to sit quietly in a corner.

-Word searches say, “Here, solve this.
-Gently.”
-That’s a win.
+Word search puzzles say, "Here, solve this.
+Gently."
+That's a win.

 It's low-effort focus — the sweet spot between boredom and overwhelm.